Let’s begin by asking a question: “Why do donors choose to give money to one worthy cause over another?”

 “The success of your fundraiser lies in the success of your individual participants.”

 So, how can your organization maximize the efforts of individual participants?
 Provide online tools that make raising funds easy, and allow them to engage with their peers.
 Give them the ability to create an emotional connection to the “cause” as this is an effective way for them to gain support from family and friends.

-Five Participant Fundraising Tips:
+Five Walk-a-thon Participant Fundraising Tips